adamess123/adamess123/README.md

-## <div align="center">I'm Adam, an undergrad CS student and Web Dev, interested in software development and AR</div>
+## <div align="center">I'm Adam, an undergrad CS student and Software Engineer, interested in software development and AR</div>

 - 🤖 Member of Knight Hacks UCF

 - 🌱 Currently experimenting with OpenCV

-- 🔭 I’m currently working on [PaperPal](https://github.com/adamess123/paper-pal)

-- ⚡ Fun fact: I have an N3 level of Japanese proficiency
+- ⚡ Fun fact: I have an N2 level of Japanese proficiency

 <br/>